Microsoft Surface pro and Macbook Pro

 2. You get a tablet that can do anything an iPad or Android tablet can do, plus more, with the only drawback being the sheer number of apps.
 Even changing as the Windows Store approaches 200,000 will soon merge with the Windows Phone Store to boot.
 And because it’s Windows, you also get the perk of individual user accounts right out of the box.
 In Apple land, this is another $400+

 3. A digital drawing/inking solution.
-Whether you take notes or do fine art, the Surface Pro covers you.
+The Surface Pro covers you whether you take notes or do fine art.
 You don’t get this in Apple land at all.
-You instead buy a USB tablet that does not have a screen for $100+, or you buy a Cintiq to connect to your Macbook for $1,000.
+You can buy a USB tablet without a screen for $100+ or a Cintiq to connect to your MacBook for $1,000.

 Long story short: at first glance, yes, it looks like Surface Pro/2 is expensive, but you get a tremendous amount of value for your money.